iangfernandes96/join-the-siege/SUBMISSION.md

 8. Better edge case handling, handling corrupted files, checking files for vulnerabilities before processing.

 9. Add Prometheus metrics, for better visibility into application metrics

+10. Use poetry for dependency management, use uv for dependency installation.